TABLE OF CONTENTS

 This is the crux of the training!
 Actually getting up in the air and flying.
 Use good judgment when it comes to assessing the comfort level and skill of the student, and try to strike a balance between being safe / conservative and pushing the student outside his or her comfort zone.

-Here are some sound bites that we’ve heard from our coaches:
+Here are some sound bites that we’ve heard from our instructors.

 • “You’re going to be doing all the flying today.”